More at rubyonrails.org:

 end

 Solid Queue, the default queuing backend, prioritizes jobs based on the order of the queues.
-You can read more about it in the Order of Queues section.
-If you're using Solid Queue, and both the order of the queues and the priority option are used, the queue order will take precedence, and the priority option will only apply within each queue.
+If you're using Solid Queue with both queue order and priority option, the queue order will take precedence, and the priority option will only apply within each queue.

 Other queuing backends may allow jobs to be prioritized relative to others within the same queue or across multiple queues.
-Refer to the documentation of your backend for more information.
+You can check the documentation of your backend for the specifics.

 Similar to queue_as, you can also pass a block to queue_with_priority to be evaluated in the job context: